 the Trout Creek Pass area, looking west towards the

-distance to the left with Buena Vista and the Arkansas
+intermediate distance to the left with Buena Vista and

-referred to as "The Castles".
-They are located to the
+are referred to as "The Castles".
+They are located

-south of Highways 285 & 24 just west of Trout
+to the south of Highways 285 & 24 just west of

-Creek Pass.
-The Fourmile Recreation Area lies between
+Trout Creek Pass.
+The Fourmile Recreation Area lies

 Below: This is a view from just north on Trout

-Hall Butte with Antero reservoir in the intermediate
+North Hall Butte with Antero reservoir in the